Keyfactor/remote-file-orchestrator/docsource/content.md

 (f) - RFKDB store type only

-2. When orchestrating management of local or external certificate stores, the Remote File Orchestrator Extension makes use of SFTP and/or SCP to transfer files to and from the orchestrated server. `SFTP/SCP` cannot make use of `sudo`, so all folders containing certificate stores will need to allow SFTP/SCP file transfer for the user assigned to the certificate store/discovery job.
-If this is not possible, set the values in the `config.json` appropriately to use an alternative upload/download folder that does allow `SFTP/SCP` file transfer.
+2. When orchestrating management of local or external certificate stores, the Remote File Orchestrator Extension makes use of SCP or SFTP to transfer files to and from the orchestrated server.
+SCP is attempted first, and if that fails, SFTP is attempted. `SCP/SFTP` cannot make use of `sudo`, so all folders containing certificate stores will need to allow SCP/SFTP file transfer for the user assigned to the certificate store/discovery job.
+If this is not possible, set the values in the `config.json` appropriately to use an alternative upload/download folder that does allow `SCP/SFTP` file transfer.
 If the certificate store/discovery job is configured for local (agent) access, the account running the Keyfactor Universal Orchestrator service must have access to read/write to the certificate store location, OR the `config.json` file must be set up to use the alternative upload/download file.